 Gene regions are methylated in a coordinated fashion, which is associated with changes in gene expression [6], [7], with a tendency for promotor regions to be unmethylated and gene body regions to be methylated when gene expression is activated [7].
-This, amongst other complex patterns of gene regulation, induces a correlation structure within EWAS data, and it is not clear whether a single site is driving an association and neighboring sites are consequentially correlated, or if the cumulative contributions of all neighboring sites associate with the regulatory process.
+This, amongst other complex patterns of gene regulation, induces a correlation structure within EWAS data, and it is not clear whether a single site is driving an association and neighbouring sites are consequentially correlated, or if the cumulative contributions of all neighbouring sites associate with the regulatory process.
 In EWAS, it is commonplace to collapse DNA methylation sites into groups based on proximity and if they share the same direction of association and potentially magnitude of association, this is often called differentially methylated region (DMR) analysis [8].
 This, however, does not explain whether the sites within groups are acting independently and cumulatively or as a single entity.
 A scenario could arise such that sites are identified in EWAS within a short distance of each other and near to a gene linked to the trait of interest.
 Changes in DNA methylation at these sites are associated with changes in gene expression of the nearby gene.
 In this scenario, you might expect the changes in DNA methylation to act in tandem and thus the grouping model would fit this data better.
 However, we cannot be certain that the sites in this scenario are indeed acting completely (or at all) as one, and so the blanket model may actually be better suited.
 Figure 1 shows a representation of how the differences in models apply to DNA methylation data at a single small region using the scenario just described as an example.
 Of course, there are far more scenarios possible and furthermore, the models aren’t restricted to a single small region in the genome.
 They apply to all sites, as do the DMR methods used in EWAS.
 Thus, by applying both methods to DNA methylation data across multiple phenotypes and comparing their utility we can gain insight into how DNA methylation operates across gene regions.
 Furthermore, it is important to find the model that best fits the data to help prevent biased estimates.

 This study aims to estimate h2EWAS values across a plethora of traits and test their ability to predict successful identification of sites in an EWAS at a given p-value threshold, which would suggest these values can be used to assess future trajectories.
 To do this we perform hundreds of EWAS studies and evaluate if h2EWAS estimates are predictive of the number of sites identified by the EWAS at various P value thresholds.
 We also compare the performance of different models underlying h2EWAS estimates to infer likely methylation architecture of complex traits.